Mecsengineering

 • Proper Detailing in Drawings

-Beyond calculations, reviewers want to see detailed fabrication drawings that clearly show the nozzle size, orientation, weld details, and reinforcement configuration.
-Ambiguity or missing dimensions can cause delays or rejection.
+Beyond calculations, CRN reviewers also look for well-detailed fabrication drawings.
+These should clearly show nozzle size, orientation, weld configuration, and reinforcement dimensions.
+Ambiguous or incomplete drawings often cause delays or resubmission requests.

 Experience You Can Trust